Golden rules after hip replacement - why they are mostly unnecessary today

 Myth:

-In the past, patients were advised to wait at least six weeks before driving again to ensure they had enough strength and reaction time.
+Previously patients were advised to wait at least six weeks before driving again to ensure they have enough strength and reaction ability.

 Reality:

-Driving is possible today as soon as walking aids are no longer used and braking is safe.
-Decisive is that the patient is pain-free enough to brake quickly in an emergency.
+Driving is possible today as soon as the walking aids are no longer used and braking works safely.
+The decisive factor is that the patient is pain‑free enough to be able to brake quickly in an emergency.
 Mobility and coordination must also be sufficient.
-Often, a short test drive under controlled conditions takes place before resuming driving.
+Often, before resuming driving, a short test drive under controlled conditions takes place.

 6. Inpatient rehabilitation is mandatory after hip replacement